Two young sika deer in a forest. Seeing the bowing deer in Nara gives images like this.

 Bronze lanterns at Kasuga Taisha

-A Sika deer standing outside a temple in the trees.
+A Sika deer standing outside a temple in the trees at Nara Park.
 The cute animal is looking at the camera

-The deer roam amongst the shrines and temples
+The deer roam peacefully amongst the shrines and temples

 A large two storey black and white wooden building in a green park on a sunny day.

-However, we did see deer boldly walking into shops, brazenly stick a nose in handbags and pockets, surround humans who were hiding crackers in their pockets, and it did seem that some deer got a little impatient if they were made to bow one too many times before they got their reward.
+However, we did see deer boldly walking into shops, and brazenly stick a nose in pockets, They also got a little impatient if they were made to bow one too many times before they got their edible reward.

-A seated deer in some leaves wearing a tag around its neck.
+A seated deer in some leaves wearing a tag around its neck at Nara park.

-Some deer had a mischievous look in their eye
+Some deer had a slightly mischievous look in their eye

 If you go to Nara Park in the hope of seeing some deer, you will not be disappointed.
 There are over 1000 deer in Nara, and they really do roam freely everywhere.